-Other research developments include improving the predictability of using recycled materials, such as coal ash, as a supplement to make more environmentally friendly and cost effective building materials, and the development of new coatings systems for steel surfaces to improve ease of application and long-term durability.
+Other research developments include improving the predictability of using recycled materials, such as coal ash, as a supplement to make more environmentally friendly and cost-effective building materials and developing new coatings systems for steel surfaces to improve the ease of application on and long-term durability of steel surfaces.

-Another development is the application of microscopic and nanoscale components that can be embedded in structural elements and pavements to help gauge the interior health.
-These nanoscale components may be able to sense changes in the chemical composition of the materials, or they may be able to help structural elements and pavements detect and adapt to the changes in the physical pressures being exerted upon them before damage is visible or irreversible.
+Another development is the application of microscopic and nanoscale components that can be embedded in structural elements and pavements to help gauge their interior health.
+These nanoscale components may be able to sense changes in the chemical composition of the materials or help structural elements and pavements detect and adapt to the changes in the physical pressures being exerted upon them before damage is visible or irreversible.